cjqian/GoTO/README.md

   See `./run` for execution examples.
 Also, are your database credentials correct?
   * Is your `mysql` up and running?
 Type `mysql` into your terminal to verify.
   * Do you have the latest version of this code?
 Run `git pull` to get an update.
-  * Also, make sure you've checked out `master` branch and not a development branch
+  * Also, make sure you've checked out `master` branch and not a development branch.

 ## Syntax
 ###GET